nwtnni/N-puzzle/readme.md

 ## Disclaimer

 This code was written in one day for fun, and is nowhere near optimized.
-Realistically, 5x5 is probably the largest board any of these can handle.
+Realistically, 3x3 (or 4x4 without much randomization) is probably the largest board any of these can handle.

 ## Example Solution